 Welcome to my website, these pages give details of the solar systems we have installed in Stonehouse, Gloucestershire and records of the outputs we have got from them.
 The solar hot water system was installed in September 1999 and the PV in March 2004 and extended in January 2017

-2016 Monthly details:-
+2022 Monthly details:-

 The solar hot water system produces over 70% of the hot water used in this house.
 It produced 100% of the hot water from early March to middle of September in 2000.
 Proving to us that solar power really does work in England.
+We normally turn the boiler off for around 5 months in the summer each year.
 The solar hot water system was installed as a DIY installation, but the Renewable Heat Incentive was launched April 2014 for domestic properties which will pay you for the hot water you generate if the system is installed by an MCS accredited installer .
-Our house faces approximately South West which is not the optimum direction, but even so water temperatures in the summer regularly reach over 60 deg C and in the middle of winter on a clear frosty day we have got the water heated up to over 40 deg C even though the air temp is below O deg!!!
+Our house faces approximately South West which is not the optimum direction, but even so water temperatures in the summer regularly reach over 60 deg C (up to 80degC on very sunny days) and in the middle of winter on a clear frosty day we have got the water heated up to over 40 deg C even though the air temp is below O deg!!!

 |I hope you find this site interesting, please email me if you have any questions or comments.|